 Pros

-• Use an existing jerry can you have and save carrying an extra fuel tank.
+- You can use a jerry can you already have and save carrying an extra fuel tank

 Cons

-Turn any 10L or 20L Pro Quip jerry can into a fuel tank with this custom cap.
+Turn any 10L or 20L Pro Quip jerry can into a fuel tank with this custom cap assembly.

 Pros